Molekule Reports Fourth Quarter and Full Year 2022 Financial Results

-/EIN News/ -- PALM BEACH GARDENS, Fla., March 30, 2023 (GLOBE NEWSWIRE) -- Molekule Group, Inc. (“Molekule” or the “Company”) (Nasdaq: MKUL), an emerging leader in air purification technology solutions, systems for healthcare and commercial smart building applications, and individual consumer protection, today reported financial results for the three months and year ended December 31, 2022 (“FY 2022”).
+PALM BEACH GARDENS, Fla., March 30, 2023 (GLOBE NEWSWIRE) -- Molekule Group, Inc. ("Molekule" or the "Company") MKUL, an emerging leader in air purification technology solutions, systems for healthcare and commercial smart building applications, and individual consumer protection, today reported financial results for the three months and year ended December 31, 2022 ("FY 2022").

 Fourth Quarter 2022 Operational Highlights and Recent Developments